Regional Arts Development Fund

 Regional Arts Development Fund support is available under the following categories:

-Please download and read the following documents and make sure you are familiar with the eligibility criteria before applying:
+Before you apply, read the following documents to make sure you are familiar with the eligibility criteria:

 Applications must adhere to all government regulations regarding COVID-19 to be eligible for assessment.